Tom Scholar: Career

 Scholar joined HM Treasury in 1992, rising to Principal Private Secretary to the Chancellor of the Exchequer in 1997, serving Gordon Brown until 2001.
 Following that posting, Scholar served as the British representative on the boards of the International Monetary Fund and the World Bank, attached to the British Embassy in Washington as Minister for Economic Affairs for six years.

 In 2007, following Brown's taking over the leadership of the Labour Party and thus the office of Prime Minister, Scholar returned to the UK, taking over the two roles of Downing Street Chief of Staff from Jonathan Powell and Principal Private Secretary to the Prime Minister from Oliver Robbins.
 After six months, Scholar left Number 10 to return to the Treasury as the Managing Director of its International and Finance Directorate in January 2008.
 The next year, Scholar was promoted to be the Second Permanent Secretary at the Treasury, taking over from John Kingman.
 In this role, Scholar was a director of the nationalised bank, Northern Rock.

-Four years later, in 2013, Scholar returned to Downing Street, now under David Cameron, to run the European and Global Issues Secretariat in the Cabinet Office and was the Prime Minister's most senior adviser on international affairs.
+In 2013, Scholar returned to Downing Street, now under David Cameron, to run the European and Global Issues Secretariat in the Cabinet Office and was the Prime Minister's most senior adviser on international affairs.
 As of September 2015, Scholar was paid a salary of between £150,000 and £154,999, making him one of the 328 most highly paid people in the British public sector at that time.

 In March 2016, the government announced that Scholar would succeed Sir Nick Macpherson as Permanent Secretary to the Treasury in April 2016.
 Scholar was replaced at the Cabinet Office by Oliver Robbins, who took over the role as a "post-Brexit" unit in June 2016, which the next month became the Department for Exiting the European Union when Theresa May created her first Cabinet.

 He was appointed Knight Commander of the Order of the Bath (KCB) by Queen Elizabeth II in the 2017 Birthday Honours and promoted to Knight Grand Cross of the same Order (GCB) by King Charles III in the 2023 New Year Honours.

 Scholar was removed from his position as permanent secretary to the Treasury by Liz Truss and Kwasi Kwarteng on 8 September 2022, a move criticised by former senior civil servants including Gus O'Donnell and Robin Butler.
 Following the sacking, Dave Penman, General Secretary of the FDA, accused Truss of conducting an "ideological purge" of top officials.

-In December 2023 he was appointed as non-executive chair of Nomura Europe Holdings plc, Nomura International plc and Nomura Bank International plc, subsidiaries of Nomura Holdings.
+In December 2023, he was appointed as non-executive chair of Nomura Europe Holdings plc, Nomura International plc and Nomura Bank International plc, subsidiaries of Nomura Holdings.

 In May 2025, Scholar was appointed as non-executive director of Santander UK and later assumed the role of chair in August 2025, replacing William Vereker.